Does your business need recurring billing?

 Businesses, related to regular payments usually face the problem of providing banking card data, hence sensitive information integrity.

-Today PaySpace Magazine would like to consider what recurring billing is, how it can be useful for your business, and what risks relate to that very type of payments.
+Today PaySpace Magazine would like to consider what recurring billing is, how it can be useful for your business, and what risks relate to that very type of payment.

 What is it?